IrgendwasMitSchnittlauch/Blog/README.md

-# Welcome to IrgendwasMitSchnittlauch's Blog
+# Welcome to Schnittlauch's Blog
 Hey, my name is Florian, I'm built 2002 and this will be my personal blog.

 You might ask yourself: _'a blog based on markdown files, published in a github repos only?
 Are you serious?'_